Role

 Open 5–10 CMS platforms at a time

-Search their documentation for keywords like:
+Search their documentation for keywords such as:

 Immediately eliminate platforms that required: